 Charly Pierre aspired to be a chef for as long as he could remember.
 He worked in excellent dining establishments in and around Boston before moving to New Orleans.
 Fritai Haitian Street food began at St. Roch Market, and he began cooking Haitian cuisine influenced by his background.
 His new location on Basin Street is the perfect place to grab a Fritai Sandwich for lunch.

 Two fried plantains serve as bread.
 You can get pork, chicken, or tofu with avocado, mango, and a spicy relish sauce.
 You will surely fall in love with some of the Haitian dishes on the menu.

 Black Owned Restaurants in New Orleans

-This is just a shortlist of some of the black owned restaurants you should try in New Orleans.
-The list of owned entrepreneurs grows every year, and I am always going out and trying different cuisines.
+This is just a short list of black-owned restaurants in New Orleans.
+The list of owned entrepreneurs grows yearly, and I always try different cuisines.

-Looking for more blog posts on where to eat in Louisiana?
-Check out
+Looking for more blog posts on where to eat in New Orleans?
+Check out:

 Plaid Shirt Yoga Pants is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 We also participate in other affiliate programs which compensate us for referring traffic.